Carter County hazardous household waste collection will be this Saturday at Recycling Center - NewsBreak

 Kingsport company donates pipe to TCAT Elizabethton welding program

-ELIZABETHTON— A graduate who remembered his school ties and a generous local business have helped the Tennessee College of Applied Technology Elizabethton train the next generation of skilled craftsmen.
-Daniel Phillips is a member of the Class of 2005 at TCAT Elizabethton and is now working as a quality...
+ELIZABETHTON — A graduate who remembered his school ties and a generous local business has helped the Tennessee College of Applied Technology Elizabethton train the next generation of skilled craftsmen.
+Donnie Phillips is a member of the Class of 2005 at TCAT Elizabethton and is now working as quality...

 wjhl.com

-Note: Editor’s Note: This story has been updated to correct the status of the project application.
-DICKENSON COUNTY, Va.
-(WJHL) – Local officials requested $150,000 in federal funding for the creation of a new business incubator community in Clinchco, Virginia.
-According to an application for an Abandoned Mine Land Economic Revitalization (AMLER) grant by the Town […]